IPlayKindred/HmHm-design-doc/what's the reason for this game.md

 the game doesn't have normal enemies, which drive the same cars that you can play.

-well it least it doesnt start that way, in the first class you drive against normal enemies.
+well it least it doesn't start that way, in the first class you drive against normal enemies.

 the further you go into the game the more modified and twisted the cars are.